adobe/aio-lib-core-tvm/doc/api.md

 ## TvmResponseAwsS3 : <code>object</code>
 Tvm response with Aws S3 temporary credentials.
 These credentials give access to files in a restricted prefix:
 `<your-namespace>/`.
 Other locations in the bucket cannot be accessed.
-The response can be passed directly to the aws sdk to instantiate the s3 object, see the example below:
+The response can be passed directly to the aws sdk to instantiate the s3 object.

 **Kind**: global typedef
 **Properties**